kimbersykes87-source/last-resort/DEPLOYMENT.md

 - Verify `functions/api-proxy.js` exists
 - Check Functions tab in Cloudflare Dashboard
 - Verify the file is committed to git
+- Test the endpoint: `https://last-resort.pages.dev/api-proxy` (should return error or response, not 404)

 ### Files Not Deploying

 - Check `.gitignore` - files might be excluded
 - Verify files are committed: `git status`
 - Check build output directory setting

+### Local Development Issues

+- ❌ **API calls not working locally**: This is expected - the Cloudflare Worker only runs on Cloudflare Pages
+- ✅ **UI testing works**: Use `npm run dev` to test HTML/CSS/JS layout
+- ✅ **Full testing**: Deploy to Cloudflare Pages and test there